paolamendiburu/nodepopAvanzado/README.md

 ## Start

 To start a single instance:

     npm start

 To start in development mode:

     npm run dev (including nodemon & debug log)

+## Start Microservice

+To start the microService to create thumbnail:

+    pm2 start ./thumbnailService/thumbnailService.js

 ## Test